-2.14 Involvement of NGOs / Trusts.
+2.14 Involvement of NGOs / Trusts/Temples/Gurudwara/Jails etc.

-2.14.1 Modalities for engagement of NGOs/ Trusts for serving of MDM through centralized kitchen.
+2.14.1 Modalities for engagement of NGOs/Trusts/Temples/Gurudwara/Jails etc. for serving of MDM through centralized kitchen.

 The Government of Uttarakhand has decided to engage "The Akshaya Patra" foundation to provide Mid Day Meal in urban areas of District Dehradun, Haridwar, Nainital and U.S. Nagar through centralized kitchen.
 The Government orders regarding land allotment and implementation of Mid Day Meal scheme through centralized kitchen already issued.
 A tripartite MoU conducted between Government of Uttarakhand, The Hans foundation (fund donor) and "The Akshaya Patra" foundation and the procedure regarding establishment of centralized kitchen is on progress.
+Presently, the Akshya Patra Foundation is getting clearances from concerning departments to establish the centralized kitchens.

-2.14.2 Whether NGOs/ Trusts are serving meal in rural areas Not Applicable.
+2.14.2 Whether NGOs/Trusts/Temples/Gurudwara/Jails etc are serving meal in rural areas